Who We Are

 Coquitlam Metro-Ford Soccer Club | Soccer for Life

-Coquitlam Metro-Ford Soccer Club (CMFSC) is one of the province’s largest and most successful community sports organizations - offering both recreational and elite soccer programs to over 3,500 youth and adult players.
-BC Soccer and the Vancouver Whitecaps recognized CMFSC’s record and standing as a premier club when we were awarded one of eight (8) BC Soccer Premier League franchises.
+Coquitlam Metro-Ford Soccer Club (CMFSC) is one of the province’s largest and most successful community sports organizations - offering both recreational and elite soccer programs to over 4,000 youth and adult players.
+BC Soccer and the Vancouver Whitecaps recognized CMFSC’s record and standing as a premier club when we were awarded one of the original eight (8) BC Soccer Premier League franchises.
 The club operates under the stewardship of a volunteer Board of Directors, paid administrative and technical resources and takes great pride in the high professional and business ethics under which it operates as a community-based non-profit.

 CMFSC was formed through the merger of two very successful local soccer clubs – the Metro-Ford Soccer Club and Coquitlam City Soccer Association.
 The two clubs started working together in the 2005-2006 season and merged officially in 2007-2008.
 The Metro-Ford Soccer Club was founded in 1984 and prior to the merger had won an astounding 22 Provincial Cups in 18 years of existence from 1984 – 2004.
 The Coquitlam City Soccer Association was also founded around 1984 and brought scale in terms of numbers of boys and girls registered, as well as strength in both organizational and financial terms.
 The club boasts an incredible record in developing players, many who have gone on to represent our Province and Country, or compete collegiately or professionally.
 Our showing at both the Provincial and National Championships continues to demonstrate that Coquitlam Metro-Ford SC is serious about the development of our players and coaches and is striving to put a top level product on the field.
 Countless local high school graduates have gone on to pursue playing careers at college and university in both Canada and the US.